jtremblay/MiRNATarget/README.md

 Here, we present code that implement the psRNATarget methodology.
 It parses the output of miRNA sequences aligned with SSEARCH against reference bacterial genomes.
 This script can be deployed and used on a HPC system.
 SEARCH can be found in the fasta package (https://github.com/wrpearson/fasta36).

 The SSEARCH command used to align miRNA sequences is the following command inspired from TargetFinder (https://github.com/carringtonlab/TargetFinder) - look for line 243 of ```targetfinder.pl``` in particular.
-By trial and error, we've found the following ssearch commands to exactly reproduce the output of psRNATarget.
+By trial and error, we've found the following ssearch commands to mostly reproduce the output of psRNATarget.

 For forward strand alignment:
 ```